Website Development Project of Carrigan Painting

 The majority of our photos are on the blog(800+), and our website(150+).
 We do not rely on social media to host the majority of our content.
 This allows for direct control over our content with out relying on the mine field known as social media.

 Plus by using all of our own images, no issues later with potential copyrights.
 Naturally all images are Copyrighted by Carrigan Painting.
 However I am currently exploring methods to watermark our images.
-There are over 800 photos on the website and blog.
-I have added over 40 videos to our YouTube channel(Opens in new tab) as well.
-I think I may be approaching the largest portfolio, of any one contractor in the United States.
+There are over 600 photos on the website and blog.
+I have added over 30 videos to our YouTube channel(Opens in new tab) as well.

 I have to do this largely myself because I am a perfectionist.